decentralized-identity/sidetree/docs/protocol.md

 # Sidetree Entity Operations

 Sidetree Entities are a form of [Decentralized Identifier](https://w3c-ccg.github.io/did-spec/) (DID) that manifest through blockchain-anchoring DID Document objects (and subsequent deltas) that represent the existence and state of entities.
-A Sidetree compute node exposes a REST API using which an external application can create a new DID with an initial DID Document, update the DID Document, lookup (resolve ) the DID Document for a DID, and delete the Document.
+A _Sidetree node exposes a REST API using which an external application can create a new DID with an initial DID Document, update the DID Document, lookup (resolve ) the DID Document for a DID, and delete the Document.

 ## DID Documents